alphagov/pay-tech-docs/source/documentation/set_up_a_live_epdq_account.md

 1. On the __Users__ page, select __New User__.
 1. Complete the __UserID__ and __User’s name__ fields.
 1. Complete the __Email address__ field.
-This should contain the email address you want to receive notifications at.
+This should contain the email address you want to receive notifications.
 1. In the __Profile__ field, select __Admin__.
 1. Check the __Special user for API (no access to admin.)__ option.
 1. Enter your own password and select __Create__.

 > Store the API user’s username and password securely.
-You will need to copy them into the GOV.UK Pay account credentials page later.
+You will need to copy them into the > GOV.UK Pay account credentials page later.

 ## Set up 3D Secure for ePDQ